OWASP/owasp-mastg/Document/0x07-Security-Testing-SDLC.md

 --

-### Security Testing in SDLC
+### Security Testing in the SDLC
 -- TODO :

-- Explain how it relates to and differs from Quality Assurance
+- Explain how it relates to and differs from quality assurance
 - Explain the different types of tests (unit, Verification, Validation, ....)

 --